Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 ### Client

 The Alluxio client provides users a gateway to interact with the Alluxio servers.
-It initiates communication with the leader master to carry out metadata operations and with workers to read and write data that is stored in Alluxio.
+It initiates communication with the leading master to carry out metadata operations and with workers to read and write data that is stored in Alluxio.
 Alluxio supports a native filesystem API in Java and bindings in multiple languages including REST, Go, and Python.
 Alluxio also supports APIs